Best Overall Rock Climbing Daypack

 is still a huge improvement over previous options and we're happy to give it our Editors' Choice Award.

 Best for Budget-Minded

-.
+The only pack in this selection not explicitly designed for rock climbing is the REI Co-op Flash 18.
 This could be one reason why it's so much less expensive (for some reason gear marketed for life-threatening activities is always pricier).
 We chose to add the Flash to this review because it's a popular choice among many climbers we know.
 The reasons why are simple: it's light and cheap.
-For a lot of applications it's also equally functional compared to the higher-priced options.
+For a lot of applications, it's also equally functional compared to the higher-priced options.
 The Flash's greatest weakness is durability.
-Its 140-denier nylon will get shredded rubbing over coarse rock and it lacks a sturdy point for hauling.
-For 35 bucks, however, it won't cost you too much to replace a bag destroyed by abrasion or lost to a blown haul loop.
+Its 140-denier nylon will get shredded rubbing over coarse rock.
+For 40 bucks, however, it won't cost you too much to replace a bag destroyed by abrasion when climbing and hauling.

 Read full review: REI Co-op Flash 18